 You might wonder why Apple decided to mess around with the function of the power button.
-Surely, if it isn’t broken then there was no need to fix it.
 Well, Apple started adding a few too many applications onto that one button.
 That side button is now linked to Siri and Apple Pay.
 So, there is the risk that in trying to use either system, you accidentally turn the phone off.
 Or, you accidentally open up one of those apps when trying to switch off the phone and conserve battery.
 You don’t want to try to turn your phone off at the cinema just to have Siri asking how it can help or trying to look up trailers.

 There are also software fixes if the button idea doesn’t work